bernerdschaefer/bernerdschaefer.com/source/blog/2011-03-03-multi-locale-cucumber-features.html.markdown

 ---
 title: "Multi-Locale Cucumber Features"
+teaser: >
+  Your site is available in multiple languages.
+How do you write features that ensure everything works regardless of the language?
 ---

 So here's the problem: Your site is available in multiple languages.
-How do you write features that ensure everthing works regardless of the language?
+How do you write features that ensure everything works regardless of the language?

 I can imagine some truly clever solutions to this problem.
 This isn't one of them.
 Instead, this is a practical approach to solving the problem -- with the